zkotti/fun-in-lockdown/guide.md

 * Build a vpn server with raspberry pi ([Tutorial](https://www.pcmag.com/how-to/how-to-create-a-vpn-server-with-raspberry-pi)).

 #### Projects suitable for children:
-Do you want your kid to learn more about technology that just use facebook?
+Do you want your kid to learn more about technology that just use Facebook?
 Raspberry pi projects for children are the right choice for you.

 Here are some interesting projects:
-* Make Robots with rasberry pi and arduino ([Tutorial](https://create.arduino.cc/projecthub/jithinsanal1610/robotics-for-beginners-and-kids-build-your-robot-now-4b6b27))
+* Make Robots with Raspberry pi and Arduino ([Tutorial](https://create.arduino.cc/projecthub/jithinsanal1610/robotics-for-beginners-and-kids-build-your-robot-now-4b6b27))
 * Program a game using [scratch](https://scratch.mit.edu/) ([Tutorial](https://junilearning.com/blog/coding-projects/how-to-make-a-scratch-game-step-by-step/))

 You can also check out a variety of projects for kids at [projects.raspberrypi.org](https://projects.raspberrypi.org/en/projects)